• Skip to primary navigation

 During the day, the temperatures at the top vary according to the sunshine and the wind (which can blow hard).
 In winter it is generally between -1° and 5° during the day and in summer the range would be between 8° and 12° for days of bright sunshine and no wind.

-the gear to take with you
+the gear you need to take with you

 You will have understood it, to climb the Teide you must be well equipped because it can be very cold, especially if there is wind.
 So here is the list of things I suggest you take with you:

-• sunscreen
+- sunscreen

-• a hat and gloves
+- a hat and gloves

-• a windproof jacket and a down jacket
+- a windproof jacket and a down jacket

-• at least trail type shoes
+- at least trail running shoes

-• at least 2 litres of water per person
+- at least 2 litres of water per person

-• snacks because you will need energy
+- snacks because you will need energy

 Difficulties: mountain sickness and altitude difference

-The 2nd very important point not to be neglected is mountain sickness.
-To tell you the truth, during our 2 climbs I felt the effects of the altitude with a slight headache.
-It must be said that we lived in La Orotava at 400m above sea level and that in a few hours we found ourselves at an altitude of more than 3500m!
-The body generally does not appreciate such altitude changes too much in such a short time.
+The body generally does not enjoy so much such altitude changes in a short time.
 Moreover, during our 2nd ascent with our friends from coliving, 4 out of 9 people gave up before the summit because of mountain sickness.
 To put all the chances on your side, drink plenty of water!
-But don’t insist if you have a headache and want to throw up… it’s not worth it and it’s better to go back down.
+But don’t insist if you have a headache and want to throw up… it’s not worth it and it’s better to walk back down.

 Camper Van